 Helsinki Bus · Real-time Navigation

 I pitched this self-initiated project to Helsinki Transit.
+It changed how they approach design for internationals.

 I led Research, Design, Strategy with 3 Helsinki Transit Designers in 4 months.